-For additional information about the services provided by Korn Ferry and its independence, refer to the Executive Compensation Committee section under Corporate Governance, beginning on page 6.
+For additional information about the services provided by Korn Ferry and FW Cook and their respective independence, refer to the Executive Compensation Committee section under Corporate Governance beginning on page 7.

 Market Assessment

 The Basis of Comparison

 As part of their review process, Korn Ferry makes comparisons of the Company's compensation program to two groups of companies.
 The first comparison is with Korn Ferry's proprietary Industrial Executive Compensation Report.
 The second comparison is with a group of seventeen companies whose businesses are similar to Moog's and whose revenues are reasonably comparable.
 Korn Ferry reviews this peer group each year and recommends changes where appropriate.